tomslee/airbnb-data-collection/README.md

 Sometimes the Airbnb site refuses repeated requests.
 I run the script using a number of proxy IP addresses to avoid being turned away, and that costs money.
 I am afraid that I cannot help in finding or working with proxy IP services.

 ## Status and recent changes

+### July 2019 (3.6)

+There are continued problems getting the script to work with new AirBnB page layouts.
+The change that affects this script most is reflected in airbnb_survey.py, around line 620.
+The items_offset values get incremented with each new page of a search, and it used to be that section_offset would change too.
+If you are having problems and know how to track down request URL's in a browser, do try different settings for these.

 ### May 2019 (3.6)